AN EMULATOR FOR THE

-Over summer 2019 I've been working on a tottaly new Graphical frontend for my 803 emulator, and it's nearing the point when it will be available for download from github.
+Since the Raspberry Pi4 gained a workong openGLES 3.1 implementation I have been working on a 3D version of the emulator.
+It is now nearing the point when it will be available for download from github.
 However I have a few more things to do to it before it is ready, and I need to write a user guide !
 Keep an eye on twitter for the hashtag #803Emulator for the latest news.

 attempt at a 3D front-end for my 803 Emulator didn't get very

 far.
 It was based on the blender game engine (bge).
 My